 Oils and vinegars are the primary components of the salad’s dressing.
 Explore the many different acidic components, from sherry vinegar, balsamic vinegar, and champagne vinegar to sweet muscat wine; and try the many flavorful infusions of plant oils beyond olive oil and nut oils.
 A healthy ratio of acid to oil in salad dressings is about 1 to 1 or 1 to 2.

-a delicious and smooth dressing.
+There are some key techniques in making a delicious and smooth dressing.
 Pungent shallots, onions, or garlic can be combined with the vinegar and a pinch of salt.
 Allow them to macerate (also known as blooming)—that is, to sit in the vinegar for ten minutes to pickle slightly and add another layer of flavor to the dressing.
 Emulsifying the ingredients is another technique that will yield a smooth, well- blended dressing: Add the oil in a slow drizzle to the other dressing ingredients and whip the oil into the dressing with a wire whisk.
 You can add bean purees, mustard, or fruit purees to help emulsify as well.

 Add interest and flavor to vinaigrettes: